leganux/ZeroAPIBackend/README.md

 npm install -g zeroapibackend
 ````

+## How to use

 ### Run

-To execute in default port 3000 only run and then visit http://localhost:3000
+To execute in default port 3000 and default database only run and then visit http://localhost:3000

 ````bash
 zeroAPI run